 2. Which maps are available?

 Currently maps of Africa, Asia, North America, South America, and the Pacific Ocean are available for loan.
-Minnesota will be hosting the North America map this school year.
+Minnesota will be hosting the Asia map this school year.

 3. How big are they?
 How heavy are they?